What is EMIR?

 - Systemically important CCPs will be subject to stricter requirements.

-Most recently the Council of the EU published a revised proposal focusing on the provisions relating to recognition and supervision of third country CCPs.
+Most recently the Council of the EU published a revised proposal for a consolidated compromise text focusing on the procedures and authorities involved in the authorisation and recognition of CCPs and third country CCPs.
 The next step will be for three way negotiations between the Parliament, Commission and Council once member states have agreed their approach.